darrenjw/metagenomics/EBIMetagenomics.md

 install.packages("ebimetagenomics", repos="http://R-Forge.R-project.org")
 ```

 and update it regularly.
-Note that if you are installing from R-Forge, you need to make sure that the CRAN [sads](https://cran.r-project.org/web/packages/sads/) package is already installed (if you installing from CRAN, dependencies should be automatically pulled in).
+Note that if you are installing from R-Forge, you may need to manually install some dependencies from CRAN (if you installing from CRAN, dependencies should be automatically pulled in).

 Once installed, it can be loaded with: